DHC Coordinated Scholarships

 The Watkins Scholarship Program awards $2,000 to up to ten seniors per year, and is open to all UM-Missoula students.
 All applicants must anticipate attaining senior status (at least 90 credits) by autumn semester of the scholarship award period; have earned a cumulative GPA of 3.4 or higher at the time of application; plan on working on a senior research project or creative activity that will be directed by a faculty member in the College of Arts and Sciences.

-The 2018 application deadline is the Friday April 13th for scholarships to be awarded in the next academic year.
+The 2019 application deadline will be announced for scholarships to be awarded in the next academic year.
 Specific information can be found by downloading the application below.
 All students who complete a research project funded by a Watkins Scholarship are required to submit an electronic copy of their thesis or final research paper to the Mansfield Library through ScholarWorks, using the following template as a formatting guide.

 Undergraduate Research Awards will support up to ten student/faculty research teams.
 These awards are open to any undergraduate at the University of Montana-Missoula.
 Each successful student applicant will receive an undergraduate research scholarship of $500-$1,500 per semester.
 The program is intended to provide selected students (sophomores through seniors) the opportunity to spend the academic year apprenticing with a faculty mentor; learning from and assisting with faculty research activity; and planning, developing, and carrying out his or her own undergraduate research project with the guidance of that faculty mentor.

-The 2018 application deadlines are Friday April 13th for full-year scholarships.
+The 2019 application deadlines will be announced, for full-year scholarships.
 Specific information can be found by downloading the application below.
 All students who complete a research project funded by an Undergraduate Research Scholarship are required to submit an electronic copy of their thesis or final research paper to the Mansfield Library through ScholarWorks, using the following template as a formatting guide.

 The University of Montana offers up to two Dailey Study Abroad Scholarships of $1,500 in support of a full-year study abroad program in a country where English is not commonly spoken.
 All undergraduates at the University of Montana-Missoula are eligible to apply; preference shall be given to individuals who graduated from a Montana high school.
-The 2018 application deadline is Friday April 13th.
+The 2019 application deadline will be announced.

 The Davidson Honors College awards up to ten Jane Buttrey Memorial Scholarships each year to outstanding Juniors who demonstrate both academic excellence and financial need.
 These awards typically range in value from $1,000 to $1,500.
 This scholarship is open to all University of Montana-Missoula students who meet the scholarship criteria.
 All applicants must attain Junior status (60-90 credits) by autumn semester of their scholarship year; major or minor in the humanities or social sciences in the College of Arts and Sciences; have earned a cumulative GPA of at least 3.4 at the time of application; and demonstrate financial need.
-The 2018 application deadline is April 13th, and scholarships will be awarded for the following academic year.
+The 2019 application deadline will be announced, and scholarships will be awarded for the following academic year.
 To apply for this scholarship, download and submit the Jane Buttrey Memorial Scholarship Application below.